TaTooKa/Erzahlspiel/docs/source/index.rst

 In order to play, you will need at least two six-sided dice (preferrably a pair per player) [#]_, writing implements and some sheets of paper in which to take notes and write character skills, items and conditions.

+In order to play, you will either need a set of `Narrative Dice <https://tinyurl.com/NarrativeDice>`_, or up to three six-sided dice (d6) if using the alternative dice rules.

-.. [#] certain *Optional rules* or alternatives might require rolling more six-sided dice, or different types of polyhedrals, like the famous **d20**.
+.. [#] certain *Optional rules* or alternatives might require rolling other dice for certain situations.
 Also, in the **Worlds** sections, there are many random table generators that demand the use of other RPG dice like the d4, d8, d10, d12, d20, etc. It is recommended that (at least) the GM has a full set of polyhedral dice at hand.

 The GM will most likely peruse one of the Worlds and Scenarios provided in this site or document, as a guide to kickstart a gaming session (or multiple ones) of Erzählspiel.